bulandajakub/HTML-CSS-JS/README.md

 This folder is intended to collect **reusable UI components** and patterns, which can be shared or integrated into other projects over time.

+### nav_bar / 01-animated_responsive_navbar

+This project implements a modern, responsive, and animated navigation bar.
+It adapts based on screen size: on large screens, it appears vertically on the left and expands on hover; on small screens, it switches to a horizontal layout at the bottom.
+The navigation uses SVG icons for clarity and aesthetics.

+Key features include:

+- 🎨 CSS Variables for customizable themes.
+- 🌓 Theme Switcher: Three themes (dark, light, and solar) can be toggled with persistent state stored in localStorage.
+- 💻 Responsive Design: Vertical layout for desktops and horizontal for mobile.
+- ✨ Animated Effects: Smooth transitions on hover and logo rotation.
+- 🧠 JS Theme Logic: Cycles through the themes and updates the DOM accordingly.

+Based on the YouTube tutorial:
+📌 [Fireship - Animated Responsive Navbar with CSS] https://tinyurl.com/sy3r3s6n

 ### theme_switcher / 01-CSS_theme_switcher

 This project demonstrates the use of **CSS variables** to create a dynamic theme switcher.
 The focus is on utilizing **CSS custom properties** to manage colors, background, and layout schemes efficiently across the site.
 The theme can be toggled between light, dark, and solar modes using simple buttons.